In this article, we'll explore innovative account-based marketing ideas and strategies that can propel your business to new heights.

 Traditional marketing might involve casting a wide net, hoping to catch the attention of potential clients.
 However, ABM takes a different approach, one that is highly targeted and data-driven.

-To start, you import your list of target accounts into an ABM tool that can measure account intent based on the web content behaviour of employees based on topics and keywords you have identified.
+To start, you import your list of target accounts into an ABM tool that can measure account intent based on the web content behavior of employees based on topics and keywords you have identified.
 These are the accounts you've identified as high-value prospects.

-With this list in hand, you're ready to launch paid media campaigns (and sales outreach programmes) designed specifically for these accounts.
+With this list in hand, you're ready to launch paid media campaigns (and sales outreach programs) designed specifically for these accounts.
 Instead of trying to appeal to a broad audience, you're speaking directly to the accounts that are in-market.

 But here's where intent data becomes invaluable.
 It helps you identify which accounts are actively searching for solutions in your industry.

 This is not a guessing game; it's data-driven precision.
 ABM tools measure if employees from an account are viewing specific topics that you specify (like PPC keywords) at an above-normal rate.

 This data reveals crucial insights into the readiness of these accounts to explore and potentially invest in your solutions.

 Account insights and analytics are another important feature of ABM, letting you know which anonymous visitors are from which target account and which known account contacts are engaging with your ads, content or website.

 Are certain accounts repeatedly downloading your whitepapers or requesting product demos?

 Are they spending a significant amount of time on your website, exploring your offerings?
 These are strong indicators of engagement.